eagle840/eagle840/README.md

 - 🔭 I’m currently working on ...
-New employment
+On boarding at BAE
 - 🌱 I’m currently learning ...
 PMI CAPM
 - 👯 I’m looking to collaborate on ...  an Opensource project
 - 🤔 I’m looking for help with ...
 ML